Cook Inlet Basin: Pacific Plate megathrust

 Alaskan tectonism is mainly dominated by the subduction of the Pacific Plate beneath the North American Plate.
 The subduction boundary is marked by a 4,000 km long trench known as the Aleutian Trench, where seismic activity is common and the volcanic arc produced is part of the Pacific Ring of Fire.
-The initial subduction of the Pacific Plate triggered the formation of the Burin Bay Fault system, which is responsible for northeast trending faults throughout the western portion of the Cook Inlet Basin.
+The initial subduction of the Pacific Plate triggered the formation of the Bruin Bay Fault system, which is responsible for northeast trending faults throughout the western portion of the Cook Inlet Basin.
 Thrust type shearing is present along this active margin and it causes the sediments to form anticline structures as a response to regional compression.

 Yakutat Microplate

 The collision of the Yakutat microplate and the Alaskan superterrane is believed to have happened sometime during the Miocene epoch, after the subduction of the Pacific Plate had already begun.
-The Yakytat microplate is characterized by a basement of oceanic crust overlain by continental crust.
+The Yakutat microplate is characterized by a basement of oceanic crust overlain by continental crust.
 Throughout the basin, Tertiary non-marine stratigraphy have been deformed into northeast-trending, discontinuous folds which partially extend into Mesozoic strata.
 The ongoing collision is causing the forarc region to collapse into itself, similar to the way a zipper collapses into itself when being zipped shut.
 This collision is also causing the buildup of an accretionary prism known as the Kenai Mountains, which borders the southeast region of the Cook Inlet basin.